 David H. Vernon Professor of Law Emeritus

 Professor Kurtz joined the University of Iowa College of Law Faculty in 1973.
 Since then, he has been teaching at the College of Law, except for a one year visiting professorship at the University of Virginia Law School and a two-year stint as Dean of the Florida State University College of Law.
 He also holds an appointment in the University of Iowa Carver College of Medicine.
-Professor Kurtz also teaches a unique medical seminar for law students in which up to 8 law students spend one week at The University of Iowa Hospital and Clinics observing and discussing the delivery of health care.
+Professor Kurtz became an emeritus faculty member in 2022 and continues teaching part-time.